YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 Level 2: Text response:

-Do we really need to model this concept?
+> Do we really need to model this concept?

 Level 3: Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Level 3: Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Level 3: Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Parametrized response:

-The ${redundantAttribute} in the ${className} class is not needed.
+> The ${redundantAttribute} in the ${className} class is not needed.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
+> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.

 Level 4: Resource response with Reference:

-Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.
+> Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.

 ### Wrong attribute name mistakes